Debugging Missing Access-Control-Allow-Origin Header: Preflight Resolution Guide

 Configure backend frameworks to dynamically reflect or explicitly allow requesting origins.
 Static wildcard configurations fail under credential-sharing constraints.

-- Implement exact origin matching against
+- Implement exact origin matching against the

 Originrequest header instead of static* - Ensure header casing matches